 Choose a route appropriate for your fitness level and experience.
 It’s great to push yourself a little and the sense of accomplishment you get after you reach your goal is amazing, but don’t overestimate your ability.

 Planning your approximate route beforehand is important due to several reasons - safety, time efficiency and to know if you’re actually going to manage.
 This of course is even more crucial if you are trekking solo, which, we think, is fair to say a bit more dangerous, especially if you’re a beginner.

-There are several websites that offer a comprehensive guide, maps and even have elaborate grading systems so you can plan according to your fitness level and preference:
+There are several websites that offer comprehensive guides, maps and even have elaborate grading systems so you can plan according to your fitness level and preference:

-Plan the time and location on where to start your trip and location and finishing time.
+Plan the time and location of your starting point as well as the finishing location and time.
 Even simply following the route beforehand on Google maps will give you a better overview than just rocking up without a clue.

 If there’s an option of something other than a dusty old B&B, we say do it.
 Which is why we stayed in a tiny shepherd’s hut on a sheep farm.

 At least we (kinda) did everything right about this one.
-Until we realised there is an option to have one of those lovely sheep as you dinner in the form of a lamb burger which was a strong no.
+Until we realised there is an option to have one of these lovely sheep as your dinner in the form of a lamb burger which was a strong no for us.

 Apart from that, staying in this little hut in the middle of nowhere among sheep was a highlight.